gammapy/gammapy-meetings/coding-sprints/2020-11-Co-Working-Week/README.md

 #### Validation and testing
 - Update and finish validation of DR1-DL3, CTA 1DC, 3FHL etc.
+- Move CI setup to github workflows?

 #### API
 - Merge `SpectrumDataset` and `MapDataset`?
 - Make `Fit` class configurable, so that users can choose backends for flux points estimation.
+- Remove support for `EDispKernel` in `MapDataset`

 #### Features
 - Model management functionality, such as `Models.select()` and `Parameters.freeze(type="spatial")`, lets